Let’s see how shall I start. Hmmm….Ok, here goes.

 Frankly in this world with little external compass, I am sometime left with groping on what I have that is of help to them.
 I think a lot of us model ourselves base on our jobs / appointments.
 Beyond that we still little talent to do other things.
 Talking to these founders is like looking at the mirror.
 It is a process of self discovery… you realise things about yourself that you don’t even know exists.

 Some of these entrepreneurs I feel are the ones who know themselves the best (after all they depend a lot on their own internal compass).
 If we measure them by conventional external classification of success, they may not make the mark.
-There are plenty of entrepreneurs I know who were frank in telling me that they have many failed startups before, not made any income for years (put their personal life on hold, eg. getting married, having kids), struggling to gain traction etc… But by their own internal compass, they have scaled numerous milestones which they have set for themselves.
+There are plenty of entrepreneurs I know who were frank in telling me that they have many failed startups before, and have not made any income for years (put their personal life on hold, eg. getting married, having kids), or are still struggling to gain traction etc… But by their own internal compass, they have scaled numerous milestones which they have set for themselves.
 Like how many of us actually register our own company via ACRA, to go pitch for investors in our 20s (even going overseas to pitch and seal deals), to create a mobile app platform, recruit employees, etc….

 Well, I am not saying sticking to lousy stocks is the way to go.. but when it comes to value investing, most of the time, your portfolio will under-perform the market, until the time the market realise the true value of the investment.
 You really have to trust your own research and guts.